jmcelroy5/Biking-Across-the-US/_posts/2014-06-28-rocky-mountain-high.md

 ![alt text](http://i.imgur.com/7cVA5gbl.jpg "Mary Ellen")

-My ride that day would went over Hoosier Pass at 11,600 feet.
+My ride that day went over Hoosier Pass at 11,600 feet.
 The climb was not only a grind but also a harrowing experience.
 The mountain road had no shoulder, and it was lined with gravel and sand in places.
 The traffic mostly consisted of semi trucks and RV campers, and since there was a steady stream going both ways, they barely budged to give me space.
-One truck that barreled seemingly just inches away sent me into hyperventilation mode, a real complication at that elevation.
+One truck that barreled past seemingly just inches away sent me into hyperventilation mode, a real complication at that elevation.

 I finally made it up there in one piece.
 I had crossed the Continental Divide for the first time and conquered the highest summit on the TransAmerican Trail!